 One of my best finds in the old town was a stand selling fresh-squeezed, sweet tangerine juice for about $1 per glass, along with patacons for $2 each.
 Patacons are amazing!
 They’re basically a taco wrapped in a plantain, and the inside is stuffed with meat, cheese and salsa.
 They’re filling, delicious, and cheap!

-As a bonus, the stand was right in front of a Juan Valdez café, which is a MUST.
+As a bonus, the stand was right in front of a Juan Valdez café, which is a MUST as Colombian coffee is world famous.
 Juan Valdez is basically Colombia’s answer to Starbucks (or Tim Hortons, for you Canadians), but—dare I say—is even better.
 Be sure to stop in for a coffee to start the day, or grab one of their frozen ice coffees if you need to cool off in the afternoon.

 Currency: The Colombian peso

 Getting around: Cartagena is surprisingly walkable, and major sites are all within 30 minutes of each other.
 However, taxis are also plentiful and cheap, so this is the more popular option (especially when it’s blazing hot outside!).
 They’re safe, and we never had a single driver try to overcharge us.
 Expect to spend 6,000 pesos to get from Bocagrande to old town (about a five minute drive) and 17,000 pesos from Bocagrande to the airport.

 Tipping: Tax and service charges are usually included on restaurant bills, and cab drivers also don’t expect tips.
 However, it’s nice to leave a bit extra if you had good service, as they’ll always appreciate it.

 Must do: Hit the town for a night of salsa dancing!
 Colombians are famous for their hip-shaking, and there are lots of spots around town with a lively dance floor.
 No worries if you don’t know the moves: just do a drop-in dance class, then show off what you learned!